Ggyou96/ILoveSOL/README.md

 ILove.py - Solana Liquidity Pool Hunter Bot

 ILove.py is a powerful bot that monitors new liquidity pool creations on the Solana blockchain using a WebSocket connection.
-It extracts token mint addresses, performs a rug check using the rugcheck library, and sends a detailed risk report to a Telegram group.
+It extracts token mint addresses, performs a rug check using the rugcheck library, and sends a detailed risk report to a Telegram Chat.

 ---